 - 2 Tbsp vodka or witch hazel

-Carefully measure vodka or witch hazel into the glass spray bottle.
+1).
+Measure vodka or witch hazel into a glass spray bottle.
 Using a small measuring cup is easiest, but a small funnel works well if you already have one.

 Oil and water don’t mix, and neither do oil and grain alcohol.
 However the alcohol helps the scent to linger longer.
 You could mix with water, but you’ll get better results with vodka or witch hazel.
 In either case, be sure to shake well before using.